rsalmei/tsp-essay/README.md

 ## Very cool subsections!
 Aproximately the same number of deliveries in each route!

-### But some routes are way longer than others.
+But some routes are way longer than others.
 Some vans maybe will have to do an extra hour or two.

+---

+## That's it!
+### Thank you for getting this far, hope you liked! :)